Triumph Bonneville Speedmaster – Classic Style Modern Day Performance

 Height, width, weight and confidence.

 The Triumph Bonneville Speedmaster is narrow.
-The indented tank tapers in toward the seat allowing your knees to fall in to grip the tank.
+The indented tank tapers in towards the seat allowing your knees to fall in to grip the tank.
 Its slimness is an advantage allowing for a better reach to the ground, where often larger cc chassis tend to be wide.
 Off the side-stand it feels centered and easy to balance.
 The seat height is on the lower side at 705mm (28 in) and its weight at 245.5kg (541 lb) easy to handle.
 The “Beach Bar” handlebar brings the grips closer to your body.
 This added a lot of comfort in the steering as well as easy access of the controls.
 The foot pegs sit slightly forward, but still allowed excellent weight distribution and balance from foot to seat.

 When you fire up the Speedmaster you’ll note the smoothness of its twin-engine and a nice rich, raw exhaust note.
 Moving off feels light and agile which I attribute to its “torque assist clutch”.
 This is a huge benefit when riding at slow speeds where you have to clutch often.